Revisiting EmbodiedQA: A Simple Baseline and Beyond: Related work

 \subsection{Visual Question Answering}

-Recently, vision and language has attracted a lot of research attention.
-Visual question answering (VQA) is an interesting AI task that utilizes the input of both vision and language.
-Many VQA approaches~\cite{agrawal2017vqa,malinowski2015ask,kazemi2017show} trained the model from the encoded image features and text features via the end-to-end network optimized by SGD.
+Recently, multimedia analysis~\cite{yang2012feature,yan2016image} has attracted a lot of research attention.
+Among them, visual question answering (VQA) is an interesting AI task that utilizes the input of both vision and language.
+Many VQA approaches~\cite{agrawal2017vqa,malinowski2015ask,Wuqi2017pami,kazemi2017show,zhu2017uncovering} trained the model from the encoded image features and text features via the end-to-end network optimized by SGD.
 A key research question in VQA is studying an effective multimodal module to combine the image and text for answer inference.
-Recent studies show the attention-based model~\cite{anderson2018bottom,fukui2016multimodal,lu2016hierarchical,xu2016ask} is a promising direction for this purpose.
+Recent studies show the attention-based model~\cite{anderson2018bottom,fukui2016multimodal,xue2018tip,deng2018triplet,lu2016hierarchical,xu2016ask} is a promising direction for this purpose.
 Some recent works~\cite{agrawal2018don, goyal2017making,liang2018focal,zhang2019interpretable} introduce visual grounding to the VQA models to avoid the language priors in training data.
 It is reasonable to expect VQA models that are answering questions for the ``right reasons''.

 Existing VQA problems mainly focus on the static vision language dataset~\cite{agrawal2017vqa,gao2015you,goyal2017making,krishna2017visual,zhu2016visual7w}, where the agent answers questions based on a passive vision input, \ie, without the ability to interact with the environment.
 In comparison, EmbodiedQA allows an agent to explore the space (take actions) before answering questions.
 It is worth emphasizing that since this paper is studying the capability of a simple method for EmbodiedQA, we use the standard VQA model for answer inference.
-The proposed model is compatible with advanced VQA models, and it is simple to incorporate existing VQA models, most of which are also end-to-end trained by SGD.
+The proposed model is compatible with advanced VQA models, and it is simple to incorporate existing VQA models.